-Diamonds and high-end jewelry can carry steep price tags, and the addition of sales tax can increase the final cost by thousands of dollars.
-For example, as of 2015 California had the highest state tax rate in the country at 7.5 percent.
+Here's an example of how much sales tax can add to the cost of big-ticket items.
+As of 2018, California had the highest state tax rate in the country — at 7.5 percent.
 The addition of local taxes, such as the 1.5 percent charged in Los Angeles County, brings the total sales tax for purchases in that county to 9 percent.
 This adds $4,500 in sales taxes to a $50,000 purchase of diamonds or jewelry.

-States Without Sales Taxes
+Visit a State Without Sales Taxes

 Ship the Item

 Purchasing items from a store and then shipping them to avoid the sales tax works in much the same manner as an online purchase.
 If the store from which you are making a purchase does not have a physical location in the state where the items will be shipped, the merchant will not charge sales tax.
 Also similar to online purchases, a large retailer is more likely to charge sales tax on shipped items than a small boutique.
-For example, Zales Jewelers has stores in every state in the country and will charge applicable sales taxes on all shipments, with the exception of the 5 states that don't have a sales tax.
+For example, Zales Jewelers has stores in every state in the country and will charge applicable sales taxes on all shipments, with the exception of the five states that don't have a sales tax.
 A single boutique would only charge sales tax on shipments within the state where it is located.